S-e-r-a-p-h-i-n-e/NeKoRoSHELL-DLux-Shell/README.md

 ## Features

-NeKoRoSHELL DLUX focuses on simplicity and modularity.
+NeKoRoSHELL DLux focuses on simplicity and modularity.
 <br>

-The following are what NeKoRoSHELL DLUX currently offers:
+The following are what NeKoRoSHELL DLux currently offers:
 - **Portable and Distro-agnostic**
-  - Use NeKoRoSHELL DLUX in any **supported** distro!
+  - Use NeKoRoSHELL DLux in any **supported** distro!
   - Init-agnostic.
   - XDG-compliant.
   - Features an advanced installer script.
-    - Use `git clone https://github.com/NeKoRoSYS/NeKoRoSHELL DLUX`
+    - Use `git clone https://github.com/NeKoRoSYS/NeKoRoSHELL DLux`
-    - Then `cd NeKoRoSHELL DLUX`
+    - Then `cd NeKoRoSHELL DLux`
     - and finally, `bash install.sh` to install the dotfiles.
     - `install.sh` assumes you already have `git` and a distro-specific `g++` compiler.
     - `install.sh` requires you to have `cargo`, `paru`/`yay`, `go`, and `flatpak`.